jduarte-refugehouse/foster-home-visit/docs/database-architecture.md

 **Purpose**: Integration layer and application database
 - Primary database for this application
-- Stores application-specific data (users, appointments, visit forms, etc.)
+- Stores **current/active data only** (not historical archives)
 - Integration layer that connects to other systems
 - Contains tables for: `app_users`, `appointments`, `visit_forms`, `signature_tokens`, `continuum_entries`, etc.
+- Typically only contains data that is considered "current" (not historical archives)

 **Access Pattern**:
 - Direct SQL queries via `lib/db.ts`